radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

     [required] The output file name.
 The format of the output data is JSON.

->**NOTE – In addition to the file name, the file’s location can also be specified.
+>**NOTE – In addition to the file name, the file's location can also be specified.
 If the location is not specified, the output file is saved in <RLI_HOME>\bin\advanced.**

 ## Example